 The game’s visuals leave a lot to be desired.
 Frankly, they aren’t much better than the 3DS port of Star Fox 64.
-They would acceptable for the Gamecube, but this is the Wii U we are talking about.
-Sure, it’s definitely not a powerhouse, but the damn thing can pull out stuff like FAST Racing Neo, Xenoblade X and Bayonetta 2, so a little bit more of effort wouldn’t have been too much to ask for.
+They would acceptable for the GameCube, but this is the Wii U we are talking about.
+Sure, it’s definitely not a powerhouse, but the damn thing can pull out stuff like FAST Racing Neo, Xenoblade X, and Bayonetta 2, so a little bit more of effort wouldn’t have been too much to ask for.
 It looks like this was a 3DS game ported over to the Wii U just to give the console a first party title in 2016.

-And now it’s time to talk about Star Fox Zero‘s biggest, most infuriating flaw: its control scheme.
+Now it’s time to talk about Star Fox Zero‘s biggest, most infuriating flaw: its control scheme.
 It is atrocious, once again falling victim to Nintendo’s maniacal devotion to wrapping the core design of a game around every feature of the Wii U’s (bad) Gamepad, not giving a crap if it actually looks fun, comfortable or practical to play.
 Once again, it was all about innovation, not about fun.
 By the way, I do understand that Platinum Games was responsible for co-developing this game, but such decision for blindly choosing to focus innovation is clearly a Nintendo staple.

-You move your ship with the control stick, but you aim while looking at the gamepad.
+You move your ship with the control stick, but you aim while looking at the Gamepad.
 Therefore, players need to constantly pay attention at both screens, while not being able to perform well on either.
 I can’t emphasize enough how uncomfortable and completely impractical this control scheme is.
 It really sucks out any motivation you still have to play this game.
 Worse, there is no way to turn this control scheme off, forcing players to abide to this moronic decision.